CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-haproxy.md

 ### Troubleshooting
 - The most common issue is firewall ports are not configured properly, firewall can be disabled for testing purpose

-- If the HAProxy load balabcers are on different VLANs, please make sure the firewall ports are configured between the two VLANs (for details, please see this [KB](../Network/connecting-data-center-networks-through-firewall-policies.md))
+- If the HAProxy load balancers are on different VLANs, please make sure the firewall ports are configured between the two VLANs (for details, please see this [KB](../Network/connecting-data-center-networks-through-firewall-policies.md))

 - Keepalive uses VRRP for heatbeat, the following command would help identify if VRRP is working: